threader/PC-Tuning/docs/pre-install.md

 ## Booting Into the ISO

-For the next steps, it is **vital** that you unplug your ethernet cable & are not connected to the internet.
+For the next steps, it is **vital** that you unplug your Ethernet cable & are not connected to the internet.
 This will allow us to bypass the forced Microsoft login during OOBE & will prevent Windows from fetching updates

-You can either:
+From this point forward, you will need to open [docs/post-install.md](./post-install.md) on another device (phone) to follow up until a web browser is installed.
+After that you can open the guide on the same OS you are configuring

-- Use a USB:
+- Install using a USB storage device:

     - Drag & drop the ISO into the same location where Linux Mint is & select the USB storage device in the boot options in BIOS

     - When installing Windows 8 with a USB, you may be required to enter a key.
 Use the generic key ``GCRJD-8NW9H-F2CDX-CCM8D-9D6T9`` to get past this step

-- Use DISM Apply-Image:
+- Install using DISM Apply-Image:

     - Create a new partition by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) & assign it a drive letter.
-Extract the ISO & run **install.bat**
+Extract the ISO if required & run **install.bat**

-- From this point forward, you will need to open [docs/post-install.md](./post-install.md) on another device (phone) to follow up until a web browser is installed.
-After that you can open the guide on the same OS you are configuring